washingtonpost/wpds-v0-docs/README.md

 ## Getting started

-We assume a Node.js environment using `14.18.2` version of Node.js and NPM `8.3.0`.
+We assume a Node.js environment using `lts/gallium` version of Node.js.

 ```bash
 npm install